vincentbavitz/cloudveil/README.md

 I wanted to avoid sending enormous [encrypted file containers](https://en.wikipedia.org/wiki/VeraCrypt) to cloud services because they have the disadvantages of:
 * using heaps of memory in the uploading process
-* having to reuploade the entire container after only minor changes to files within
+* having to reupload the entire container after only minor changes to files within

 Therefore, your individual files and their filenames are encrypted with AES256 in CBC mode.